StateFarm-STEM/hablogger/python/raspberrypico/lesson2/README.md

 All of the holes in the column with a + (plus) sign are connected and all of the holes in the column with the - (minus) sign are connected.
 This allows us to provide power or ground to any pin/device.
 The middle matrix of rows/columns marked with numbers/letters are connected differently.
 Each numbered row on each side of the center lane is connected as well.
 ![BreadboardMarked.jpg](images/BreadboardMarked.jpg)

-Next you should insert the Raspberry Pi into the breadboard as in the image below.
+Next you should insert the Raspberry Pi into the breadboard as in the image below, with the first pins of the Pi in row 1 of the breadboard.
 Make sure the Pi straddles the center lane so that each pin in connected indepentedly.
 If you were to connect all of the pins on the same side of the board, the Pi would be damaged/destroyed since pins would be connected to each other.

 Be gentle with the Pi so you don't bend/break it as you insert it into the breadboard, but it may be VERY difficult to get it to seat fully.
 Ask for some help if you need it, but you need to ensure the Pi is fully seated into the breadboard.